-This means that if you engage workers who are paid off payroll, via a PSC or other intermediary, you will have to assess if the IR35 rules apply.
-If so, a tax/NIC deduction may be required on payments made to the PSC and there will be an employer’s NIC liability for the paying party.
+This means that if you engage workers who are paid off payroll, via a PSC or other intermediary, you will have to assess if the IR35 rules apply for all contracts in force on or after 6 April 2021.
+If they do, tax and NIC deductions may be required on payments made to the PSC and there will be an employer’s NIC liability for the paying party.

-The cost of getting things wrong can be huge and now is the time to assess your organisation’s risks.
+The cost of getting things wrong can be huge and now is the time to identify and assess your organisation’s risks so you can start managing them down.
 Potential risks arise from engaging or being involved in the supply of any Off-payroll labour, including self-employed individuals, consultants, executive and non-executive directors (NEDs) invoicing via PSCs.
 The public sector rules are already in force but, for those in the private sector, the position must be considered and addressed prior to April 2021.

 Tax risk assessment

-Our Off-payroll labour tax risk assessment is designed to identify the potential areas of employment tax risk to your business and establish what course of action should be taken to mitigate the risks identified.
+Our Off-payroll labour tax risk assessment follows a three step process to help you manage down the off-payroll risks to your business.
+Working from your purchase ledger entries, we can help you easily to identify the potential areas of employment tax risk to your business, assess which areas and contracts represent the highest risk and establish what course of action should be taken to mitigate the key risks identified.